justVladislav/ProbePioneer/README.md

 In the opened window, select the run configuration (e.g., "Application").
 Find the "Working directory" field.
 Set your project's working directory.
 ![screenshot2.](images_Readme.md/Screenshot_2.png)

-### In Both Cases before building the Project, please delete content In cmake_build_debug folders and in out/build/debug Folder!

 ## Usage
 To run the program, simply choose SkillBoxSearchEngine in run/debug configuration and execute.
 The interface is quite simple, and you can find all the information in the description.